 Yet, more than any shiny trophy, it is the trust bestowed upon us by the audience that remains our greatest honour.
 This trust is reflected in the fact that our partner, BBC News, has its largest international audience in India.
 Such recognition is a testament to our shared commitment to truth, integrity, and the power of storytelling.

-In India, Collective Newsroom provides high-quality, unique content in six languages – Hindi, Marathi, Gujarati, Punjabi, Tamil, and Telugu, as well as in English, to 82 million people around the country on average each week through linear and non-linear platforms of BBC News.
-We publish text-based stories, videos, graphics, and special interactive stories on BBC News's Indian-language websites and social media handles.
+Collective Newsroom provides high-quality, unique content for BBC News in six Indian languages – Hindi, Marathi, Gujarati, Punjabi, Tamil, and Telugu – as well as in English.
+We publish text-based stories, videos, podcasts, graphics, and special interactive stories on BBC News's Indian-language websites and social media handles.
+India continues to be the BBC's largest market with over 80 million people consuming the BBC's content across the country every week.

-The nerve centre of the operation is in Delhi, where 200 journalists run websites, social media accounts, and TV programmes that showcase the best of international and national journalism.
+The nerve centre of the operation is in Delhi, where 200 journalists run websites, social media accounts, and TV programmes that showcase the best of international, national and regional journalism.

 With around 30 staff reporters in multiple languages and more than 100 stringers and contributors, we have a strong network of well-trained journalists across India.
 Apart from our headquarters in Delhi, we have small but vibrant teams in Chandigarh, Ahmedabad, Mumbai, Chennai, and Hyderabad.